schang1146/ClintonCAT/.github/docs/code-style.md

-├── content-scanners             # Site-specific logic to scan or scrape data from these domains │   ├── helpers                  # Shared utilities and helper functions for content scanners │   ├── amazon                   # Scanner logic specific to domain │   ├── apple                    # Scanner logic specific to domain │   ├── best-buy                 # Scanner logic specific to domain │   ├── google                   # Scanner logic specific to domain
+├── content-scanners             # Site-specific logic to scan or scrape data from these domains │   ├── helpers                  # Shared utilities and helper functions for content scanners │   ├── amazon                   # Scanner logic specific to domain │   │  ├── amazon-uk.scanner.ts  # Scanner must be suffixed with `.scanner.ts` to be picked up │   │  └── amazon-us.scanner.ts  # Scanner must be suffixed with `.scanner.ts` to be picked up
+│   │
+│   ├── apple                    # Scanner logic specific to domain
+│   ├── best-buy                 # Scanner logic specific to domain
+│   ├── google                   # Scanner logic specific to domain